BackfishAlexander/OthelloPlayer/Server/README.md

 To begin, clone this repository.

+## Start Script

+I have included a `start.sh` bash script that will quickly run the server with the following settings: `--p2-type random --max-turn-time 60000`
 ## Usage

 To run the game, you'll need a recent Java VM (we recommend Java 17).
 Use a terminal/command line tool to invoke the game: